 The talent of local and regional artists is showcased throughout local galleries as well.
 The Kaddatz Galleries in Fergus Falls feature the work of noted wood block artist, Charles Beck.
 In Brainerd, The Crossing Arts Alliance gallery and The Franklin Arts Center are favorite spots.
-And for those visitors who want to create the art, check out the makerspace in Sauk Centre or the chance to do your own weaving with fiber artists in Fergus Falls.
+And for those visitors who want to create the art, check out the makerspace in Sauk Centre or Torri's Tangles to Treasure in Fergus Falls for a chance to do your own weaving with fiber artists.

 History and culture come alive in creative and memorable ways.
 The heritage of the Mille Lacs band of Ojibwa is shared through Pow Wows and the local Indian Museum and Trading Post.
 In Otter Tail Lakes Country the Otter Tail Museum tells the stories of early settlers to this tallgrass prairie region of Minnesota.